binaryphile/concorde/README.md

 strip all matching indentation from the rest of the lines in the string.
 So the above output is what you will obtain from `get`.

-The indentation has to match exactly to be stripped, character-for-character, tab or space.
+The indentation of a line needs to match precisely, character-for-character, in order to be stripped.
+Non-matching characters are not stripped.

 This behavior works for most needs.
 If you want leading indentation that is not stripped, you can either place no indentation on the first